Temka24/Temka24/README.md

 Currently building Lerno - English words memorizing flashcard app that to helps people more faster to learn english.

-Also my second SaaS [TimeLink](https://timelink.mn) — time slot booking Platform that helps individuals and businesses manage appointments easily automation.
+Also my second SaaS [TimeLink](https://timelink.mn) — time slot booking Platform that helps individuals and businesses manage their appointments easily automation.

 ---